-- I made it very clear that I wasn’t going to talk about sex (especially the ‘mechanics’ involved).
+- I made it very clear that I wasn’t going to talk about sex (especially the “mechanics” involved).

-WHAT DOES IT MEAN?
+PURITY: WHAT DOES IT MEAN?

 HOW DO YOU STAY PURE?

 So what we need is a massive bull to kill and cover each of us with blood?
-No, Jesus has paid the price; he was the sacrifice to end all sacrifices.
+No, Jesus has paid the price!
+He was the sacrifice to end all sacrifices.
 So what do we need now?

-- The person who is in right relationship with God is to live a life of purity (2 Timothy 2:21-22; Titus 1:15 and references to a pure heart—Matthew 5:8; 1 Timothy 1:5; Hebrews 9:14; James 4:8; 1 Peter 1:22).
+- The person who is in right relationship with God is to live a life of purity (2 Timothy 2:21-22; Titus 1:15 and have a pure heart—Matthew 5:8; 1 Timothy 1:5; Hebrews 9:14; James 4:8; 1 Peter 1:22).